CarlssonOscar/uma-vintage/TEST.md

 * Product, when a product is pressed a user comes to product details for the specific product, works.

 * Product details, if "Back to Store" button pressed the user goes back to products page, works.
-* Product details, if "Add to Cart" button pressed the product is added to the cart.
+* Product details, if "Add to Cart" button pressed the product is added to the cart , works.

 * Cart, only one of each product can be added to the cart since all products are unique, works.
 * Cart, all added products is shown in the cart, works.
 * Cart, product information is shown, works.
 * Cart, product cab be deleted, works.
 * Cart, total, delivery and grand total is calculated correctly, works.
-* Cart "Back to Store" takes the user to product page.
+* Cart "Back to Store" takes the user to product page, works.
-* Cart "Checkout" button takes the user to the checkout page.
+* Cart "Checkout" button takes the user to the checkout page, works.

 * Checkout, form with relevant delivery inputs, works.
 * Checkout, faulty inputs in form are not accepted and what the customer needs to do is obvious after pressing "Complete Order", works.
 * Checkout, order summary, works.
 * Checkout, "Create an account and "login" under form works and takes a user to respective alluth htmls, works.
 * Checkout, "Adjust Cart" button works and takes a user to the cart.